PKUHPC/CraneSched/docs/config/Frontend.md

+# Frontend Deployment
-This tutorial has been tested on Rocky Linux 9.
+>This tutorial has been tested on Rocky Linux 9.
 In theory, it should work on any system that uses systemd (e.g., Debian/Ubuntu/AlmaLinux/Fedora, etc.).
-The software involved in this tutorial targets x86-64.
+>The software involved in this tutorial targets x86-64.
 If you use architectures such as ARM64, adjust the download links accordingly.
-Run all commands as the root user throughout.
+>Run all commands as the root user throughout.
 It is recommended to complete the backend environment installation first.

+For a demo cluster with nodes:
+- login01: where user login and submit job
+- cranectld: control node
+- craned[1-4]: compute nodes
 ## 1. Install Golang
 ```bash
 GOLANG_TARBALL=go1.22.0.linux-amd64.tar.gz